nens/hittestresstool-client/README.md

 Storybook stories are in `src/stories/`, see below, these are not part of the App code proper.

+`src/icons/` contains icons.
+Some are pure SVG, some are SVG turned into TSX, some have a `<div>` element and some more styling around them, depending on where they are used.

 # Storybook

 Simple UI-focused React components can be tested in *Storybook*.
 They can be developed there